A Correctly-Prepared Will

 G. Perks (Westbury on Trym)

-The process begins with a friendly face-to-face meeting, where we’ll gather the information we need and discuss the best way forward for you and your family.
-After this, we’ll write to you with details of the best options and the costs involved.
+The process begins with a free face-to-face consultation in which we discuss the best way forward for you and your family.
+This could be an in-person meeting in Bristol, York, North Somerset, or the surrounding areas, or via video consultation for anywhere in the UK.
+After the meeting, we’ll write to you with details of the best options and the costs involved.

-You’re under no obligation to go ahead at this stage, but if you do, you’ll continue to receive the same personal level of service and face-to-face contact while we proceed with preparing your will, based entirely on your own preferences and financial requirements.
+You’re under no obligation to continue with us after our meeting.
+But if you do, you’ll continue to receive the same level of personal service and face-to-face contact while we prepare a Will that suits your preferences and financial requirements.

-For a personal will preparation service that takes into account the wishes of you and your family, get in touch today.
+For a personal Will preparation service that provides the best for you and your family, get in touch with Richardson’s Wills today.